-- In a large non-stick skillet over medium heat, cook sausage, onions, mushrooms, and garlic until sausage is no longer pink and mushrooms have given off some of their liquid, about 10 minutes.
+- In a large non-stick skillet (I like this one) over medium heat, cook sausage, onions, mushrooms, and garlic until sausage is no longer pink and mushrooms have given off some of their liquid, about 10 minutes.
 Throughout cooking, stir to crumble sausage and break up mushrooms.
 (You can leave the mushrooms in larger slices or break them into almost unnoticeable little pieces as you crumble the sausage.)
 Drain the liquid.

 - In a 9x13 pan coated with cooking spray, layer potatoes (there is no need to thaw them), sausage mixture, 1 cup cheese, green peppers, tomatoes, and green onions.

 - In a medium bowl, combine eggs, milk, parsley, salt, basil, and pepper.
 Whisk thoroughly to combine, then add remaining 1 cup of cheese and whisk again.
 Pour egg mixture evenly over other ingredients in baking pan.
 Cover with plastic wrap and refrigerate overnight.
 (Alternately, you can bake this casserole immediately.)